XavierChanth/Web-App-Boilerplate/README.md

 # Web-App-Boilerplate

-Boiler Plate for a Web App created with React &amp; Express.
+This is a beginner's Boiler Plate for a Web App created with React &amp; Express.